How to Apply:

 Q: When and where is graduation held?

-A: We have two ceremonies.
-During the academic year, the first is held at the end of the fall semester and the second one is held at the end of the spring semester.
-We strongly encourage students graduating during the summer semester to participate in the fall semester ceremony.
-Ceremonies are held in College’s gymnasium
+A: East Georgia State College conducts two commencement ceremonies during the academic year, the first is held In December at the end of the fall semester and the second one is held in May at the end of the spring semester.
+Students completing their program during the summer session should participate in the fall semester ceremony.
+Ceremonies are held in College’s Gymnasium.